Sergei Sviatchenko: Collage

 Collage is found in Sviatchenko's work already in the beginning of the 1980s.
 In Sviatchenko's collages, a dialogue takes place between the material and the immaterial, between the realistic and the surrealistic.
 His collages comprise a kind of fusion of the recognizable and the unconscious, specific and symbolic, the detailed and the spontaneous.

-Two art movements are present in Sviatchenko's collages, of which one is anchored in Constructivism (art) and the other in Surrealism.
+Two art movements are present in Sviatchenko's collages, of which one is anchored in Constructivism and the other in Surrealism.

-Sergei Sviatchenko's collages are created among other under the influence of the classical representatives of the historical Ukrainian avant-garde|avant-garde Alexander Rodchenko (1891-1956), El Lissitzky (1890-1941), Kazimir Malevich (1978-1935) and Gustav Klutsis (1895-1938).
+Sergei Sviatchenko's collages are created among other under the influence of the classical representatives of the historical Ukrainian avant-garde such as Alexander Rodchenko, El Lissitzky, Kazimir Malevich and Gustav Klutsis.
 Inspired by the avant-garde of constructivism and the Bauhaus school movement, a connection between architecture, photomontage, scenography, decoration, design solutions and clothing style is created in Sviatchenko's artistic expression.
 Besides, the inspiration from Cubism, Dadaism and Surrealism is a characteristic feature in Sviatchenko's collages.